ariasarch/MPS_1.0.0/README.md

 10. **Document your parameters**: The pipeline saves all parameters automatically for reproducibility
 11. **Inspect temporal signals, not just spatial maps**: The calcium traces are where the scientific signal lives.
 Spatial footprints are reference maps; don't over-interpret their exact shape.
 12. **Use a consistent parameter set across sessions**: If you use the same Step 8 parameters for all recordings in an experiment, you can compare raw traces directly without Z-scoring.
+13. **Check logs when debugging**: Every run automatically saves a detailed log file in the `logs` folder inside the MPS directory (the same folder where `main.py` lives).

 ## Common Issues and Solutions